Models of hypersurfaces and Bruhat-Tits buildings: Examples

 \subsection{A quartic with infinitely many semistable models}

 Let $K$ be a field which is complete with respect to a discrete valuation $v_K$, and assume that the residue field $k$ of $v_K$ is infinite.
 We will give an example of a smooth plane quartic over $K$ which has infinitely many nonisomorphic semistable models.
+This realizes concretely the phenomenon mentioned at the end of \S \ref{subsec:stability_function_intro}.

 Let $\pi$ denote a prime element of $K$, and let $G\in \OO_K[x_0,x_1,x_2]_4$ be a form of degree $4$ with integral coefficients.
 We set

 One can show that we can choose $G$ such that $X$ is smooth.
 For instance, if ${\rm char}(k)\neq 2$, then it suffices that the conic $Q$ meets the quartic $G=0$ in $8$ distinct geometric points (see e.g.\ \cite[Proposition 1.2]{LLLR}).
 The model $\X_0$ of $X$ corresponding to the standard coordinate system $\E_0=(x_0,x_1,x_2)$ has special fiber $\X_{0,s}=V_+(\overline{F})$, with